-Be sure to visit Fez el-Bali and Fez el-Jerid and as you stroll though the city, stop at Borj Sud (South Borj) to admire the spectacular view.
+Be sure to visit Fez el-Bali and Fez el-Jerid and as you stroll through the city, stop at Borj Sud (South Borj) to admire the spectacular view.
 The Borj Nord (North Borj) features a weapons museum and the tombs of the Merinides.
 Enjoy a delicious meal at an Andalusian – Moresque styled bed and breakfast, or sip a glass of refreshing mint tea in one of the many riads of the city.
-Visit the souks of the city, the medersas or Bou Inania and el-Attarine and the Karaouiyine mosque.
+Visit the souks of the city, the medersas or Bou Inania and El-Attarine and the Karaouiyine mosque.

 If you want to spend an entire week there are a variety of interesting trips you can take from the city of Fez.
 Visit the nearby city of Meknès and its magnificent monuments, the amazing roman site of Volubilis, (best visited in the morning or in the evening) the city of Ifrane known as “little Switzerland” and it magnificent National Park home to lakes, streams and one of the most beautiful cedar forests in the country.

 To the south, travel by SUV into the ochre dunes of Merzouga and camp under the stars.